Skip to Content

 Smoke detectors should be placed

-- on escape routes, including the hall
+2. On escape routes, including the hall.

 Smoke and heat rise up, which is why the smoke detector should be placed as high as possible on the ceiling, at least half a metre away from any walls and other obstacles.
 Always follow the installation instructions of the smoke detector.